Bader-Research/CellBuzz/README.md

     achieves a speedup of over 10.545 compared with a PPE-only implementation.
 Our source code is freely- available through SourceForge under the CellBuzz project.
-    Reference:

--- [High Performance MPEG-2 Software Decoder on the Cell Broadband Engine](https://davidbader.net/publication/2008-b-pa/)," David
+    - [High Performance MPEG-2 Software Decoder on the Cell Broadband Engine](https://davidbader.net/publication/2008-b-pa/)," David
    A. Bader and Sulabh Patel, 22nd IEEE International Parallel and Distributed Processing Symposium (IPDPS), Miami, FL, April 14-18,